 Manufacturing is woven inextricably into the DNA of the North West, contributing more to the overall economic output of the region than any other in the UK.
 Alongside a thriving aerospace and automotive sector, process industries such as food and beverage and pharmabio make a major contribution to this activity and, in turn, support a rich ecosystem of suppliers, all playing their part to keep production lines rolling.

 With 'Cost Down' being so important to remaining competitive in the current economic and political climate, enthusiasm for overhead-reducing automation, advanced manufacturing and Industry 4.0 remains as strong as ever, despite the uncertainties of Brexit and shifting global market trends.
 Against this backdrop, Northern Manufacturing & Electronics provides a useful marketplace for process engineers, automation specialists and machine builders looking to keep on top of their game through the latest ideas and technologies.
-This short video shows what you can expect at Northern Manufacturing & Electronics 2019.

 Close to 250 firms are expected to take part in the 2019 event, underlining the event's well-deserved reputation as an exceptionally vibrant marketplace for components and sub-assemblies.
 A good assortment of popular vendors provides visitors an opportunity to explore a wide range of products in a short space of time.
 Machine builders will find plenty to engage their interest at Northern 2019.